dutc/tictacgame/README.md

 Your tasks are as follows:
 - create a command-line program, `tictacgame.py` that allows a user to interactively play a game of Tic Tac Toe
-- create a command-line program, `tictacmaster.py` that interacts with the previous program and plays a strategically optimal game of Tic Tac Toe
 - create a command-line program, `connect3game.py` that allows a user to interactively play a game of Connect Three